 1911 Whitton, Suffolk.

 Percy was 22 years old, a Provision Hand – Grocery.
 He was living with his parents & siblings.

 Mabel Dorothy Airey, 8, born Coggleshall, Essex.

 In 1913, Ipswich, Percy married May Elizabeth Wheeler, born December 1886, Ipswich – daughter of George James Jonathan Wheeler, a shoe and boot rivetter – own account, and Harriet Ann Wheeler (nee Collins), and stepmother of Ellen Wheeler (nee Cooper), of 31, Long Street, Ipswich.

 Percy is also remembered on the war memorial at St. Mary & St. Botolph Church, Whitton-cum-Thurleston, Suffolk.

 The Royal Naval Reserve (RNR) is the volunteer reserve force of the Royal Navy (RN).
-Royal Naval Volunteer Reserve (RNVR), a reserve of civilian volunteers founded in 1903, formed a vital reserve made up of formally retired Royal Navy, merchant navy and experience seafarers who were trained to support in a combatant roll.
+Royal Naval Volunteer Reserve (RNVR), a reserve of civilian volunteers founded in 1903, formed a vital reserve made up of formally retired Royal Navy, merchant navy and experienced seafarers who were trained to support in a combatant role.